image

 • Viscosity: Refers to how difficult the data is to use or integrate.

-• Volatility: Refers to how often data changes occur and, how long the data is useful.
+• Volatility: Refers to how often data changes occur and how long the data is useful.

-• Veracity: Refers to how trustworthy, accurate and reliable the data is.
+• Veracity: Refers to how trustworthy, accurate, and reliable the data is.

-• Value: The potential business insights and benefits, derived from analyzing Big Data.
+• Value: The potential business insights and benefits derived from analyzing Big Data.

-Types of Big Data: Big: Data can be classified into three main categories.
+Data can be classified into three main categories.

-• Structured Data
+Structured Data

-• Organized data that follows a defined tabular format and can be easily stored in RDBMS/SQL databases, and spreadsheets).
+• Organized data that follows a defined tabular format and can be easily stored in RDBMS/SQL databases and spreadsheets.

 • Examples: employee profiles, customer records, financial transactions.